Chocolate Peanut Butter Bars

 - 1 jar (18 ounces) creamy peanut butter, melted

-- Meanwhile, place melted peanut butter in a large greased heat proof bowl.
+- Meanwhile, place melted peanut butter in a large greased heat- proof bowl.
 Pour hot syrup over peanut butter; stir quickly until blended.
 Pour onto a well-buttered baking sheet; cover with a piece of buttered waxed paper.
-Roll mixture into a 14-in. x 12-in. rectangle.
-While warm, cut into 1-1/2-in. x 1-in. bars using a buttered pizza cutter or knife.
+Roll mixture into a 14x12-in. rectangle.
+While warm, cut into 1-1/2x1-in. bars using a buttered pizza cutter or knife.
 Cool completely.

-- Melt confectionery coating; dip bars and place on waxed paper to harden.
-Yield: 6 dozen.
+- Melt candy coating; dip bars and place on waxed paper to harden.

 Nutrition Facts1 each: 136 calories, 6g fat (3g saturated fat), 0 cholesterol, 39mg sodium, 20g carbohydrate (17g sugars, 1g fiber), 2g protein.

 This is definitely a keeper.
 I had to work quickly because of the chocolate, but I just kept stirring and dipping!

 Jan 23, 2012

 I make these "butterfinger" like bars every year for Christmas and they are amazing.
 You have to be fast stirring the hot syrup mixture into the peanut butter and the dipping process is time consuming BUT the compliments you get are well worth your time and effort.
 Enjoy!!